V4Fire/Core/src/core/data/README.md

 This module provides API to create an abstraction under data — a data provider.
 The provider grants methods to access and modify data that is represented as one logical instance.

-For example, we need to create API for a user in our application.
+For example, we need to create an API for a user in our application.
 Let's start with a simple REST architecture:

 1. `GET user/:id` returns an object of user fields by the specified user id: